Comic-Con-Museum/fan-forge-backend/README.md

     want a step-by-step guide to getting a local dev environment running on your machine, see [LOCAL_SETUP][local-setup].

  1. [Java][java] 8 or greater.

-1. The [far JAR][fat-jar].
-Download this to an empty folder to avoid any accidental conflicts.
+ 2. The [far JAR][fat-jar].
+Move this to an empty folder to avoid any accidental conflicts.

  3. A file named `application.properties` in the same directory as the fat JAR.

     ...or any other Spring properties store, but all of our materials assume